alejandrojust/alejandrojust/README.md

 - 🔭 I'm currently working on some web projects.

-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I’m currently learning Flutter and Python.

 - 📫 How to reach me: &nbsp;
   <a href="https://t.me/alejandrojust" target="_blank">